Azure/ARO-RP/docs/deploy-development-rp.md

       ```

       Note that, as there is no default version defined, you will need to provide the `--version` argument
-      to `az aro create` with one of the version you added to your DB.
+      to `az aro create` with one of the versions you added to your DB.

       Note also that as long as the `RP_MODE` environment variable is set to `development`, the `az aro` client will
       connect to your local RP.